N10 (South Africa): Eastern Cape

-The N9 and N10 routes are one road southwards for 24 kilometres into the town of Middelburg (bypassing the town centre to the east) before splitting south of the town centre, where the N10 continues south-eastwards.
-The N10 continues south-east for 95 kilometres, crossing the Great Fish River and following it, to the town of Cradock, where it meets the R61 road.
+The N10 meets the N9 south of Noupoort.
+The N10 and N9 are one road southwards for 24 kilometres into the town of Middelburg (bypassing the town centre to the east) before splitting south of the town centre.
+The N10 continues south-east for 95 kilometres, crossing the Great Fish River and following it, to the town of Nxuba, where it meets the R61.
 The R61 and the N10 enter the town as one road, crossing the Great Fish River again, turning south as J.A.
-Calata Street, then east as Commissioner Street, then south-east as Hospital Street, before splitting north of the Lingelihle suburb.
-From Cradock, the N10 continues southwards for 80 km as the Daggaboers Nek, still following the Great Fish River, to the town of Cookhouse.
-Before Cookhouse, it meets the R63 road and they are one road into Cookhouse, before splitting east of the town centre.
+Calata Street, then east as Commissioner Street, then south-east as Hospital Street, before splitting north of the Lingelihle township.
+From Nxuba, the N10 continues southwards for 80 km as the Daggaboers Nek, still following the Great Fish River, to the town of Cookhouse.
+It meets the R63 and they are one road into the town, before splitting east of the town centre.

 From Cookhouse, the N10 follows the Great Fish River southwards for another 24 km as the Olifantskop Pass to the town of Middleton.
-The N10 continues southwards for another 88 km, through Paterson, to reach its southern terminus at an intersection with the N2 national route and the R72 road about 45 km north-east of Gqeberha (35 kilometres north-east of Coega; 12 kilometres north-east of Colchester).
+The N10 continues southwards for another 88 km, through Paterson, to reach its southern terminus at an intersection with the N2 and the R72 about 45 km north-east of Gqeberha (35 km north-east of Coega; 12 km north-east of Colchester).